-The letters considered above primarily contain attestations of the Petitioner's status in the field without providing specific examples of contributions that rise to a level consistent with major significance.
-Letters that repeat the regulatory language but do not explain how an individual's contributions have already influenced the field are insufficient to establish original contributions of major significance in the field.
-Kazarian, 580 F.3d at 1036, aff'd in part 596 F.3d at 1115.
 Moreover, USCIS need not accept primarily conclusory statements.
 1756, Inc. v.
 The U.S. Att'y Gen., 745 F. Supp.
 9, 15 (D.C.
 Dist.
 1990).

-For these reasons, the Petitioner has not met her burden of showing that she has made original contributions of major significance in the field.
+For the reasons discussed above, considered both individually and collectively, the Petitioner has not shown that she has made original contributions of major significance in the field.